JoseGuillenG/JobsityChat/README.md

 2.- Chage the implemetation of a couple of components to use the best practices for each one

-3.- INCLUDING A DOCKER COMPOSE FILE, this is the best improvement I could add if need it
+3.- INCLUDING A DOCKER COMPOSE FILE, this is the best improvement I can add if need it

 ## Solution

 The solution I proposed was to split the whole project into 3 components

 1.- The web client with the authentication